TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 - `observer_position`: This describes the `x`, `y` and `z` coordinate of an observer relative to the galactic center.

     This value cannot be changed in follow-up generations.
-- `apparent_magnitude_threshold`: Together with the `observer_position` this restricts the minimal brightness a star must have to be included in the output.
+- `apparent_magnitude_limit`: Together with the `observer_position` this restricts the minimal brightness a star must have to be included in the output.

     Currently this value can also not be changed in follow-up generations, so choose it wisely.
 - `max_distance`: The maximal distance up to which new stars are generated in this generation run.